 - Second-hand Textbooks Online - Macquarie Uni Book

-Buying and selling books.
-You need to create an account but this appears to be Free.
+Buying and selling.
+You need to Create an account but it appears to be free.

 ‘Australia’s largest second hand textbook site is a 100% Free service for StudentVIP members’.

 - UNSW Second-Hand Bookshop

 Information about when, where and and how is provided.

 ‘UQU’s Secondhand Text & Stationery Shop at St Lucia’.

 ‘Booksellers on AbeBooks offer a vast selection of new and used textbooks’.
 USA but with free shipping.

 ‘Buying textbooks on the internet since 2000’.
 USA.
 No free shipping to/from Australia as far as we can see.

 Study guides [in booklet form] covering many areas, predominantly Language based.